lars-t-hansen/parlib-simple/README.md

 Other reasons for using the allocator is that it works across agents, so memory can be allocated somewhat dynamically in the shared heap from multiple agents without coordination.

-## TODO

-Add to this repo the `Multicore` object from sab-demo/util.

-Also, rename `Multicore` to something more appropriate, remove the need for the explicit output parameter, and merge the master and worker files.

-Also, can we factor out the value marshaling used by `Multicore` into something that can be used in other contexts?

-Also, we should provide a memory allocator that allows memory to be freed on an object-by-object basis.
-Bonus points for something that has better performance than what we currently have (which requires a CAS per allocation).